PeerConradi/MunityFrontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Setup API Endpoint

+To change the path of the API Endpoint go into the environment.ts and change it there!

+You can find the project ip and port inside the MUNityCore/Properties/launchSettings.json file. the default url is ```http://localhost:47584/``` with ```44349``` as sslPort.